masinde70/AI-for-HealthCare/README.md

     - Need imaging to verify
     - e.g diagnosing brain tumor
 - Screening
+Screening studies are performed on populations of individuals who fall into risk groups for certain diseases.
+These tend to be diseases that are relatively common, have serious consequences, but also have the potential of being reversed if detected and treated early.
+For example, individuals who are above a certain age with a long smoking history are candidates for lung cancer screening which is performed using x-rays on an annual basis.
   * Nothing acutely wrong with the patient
   * Patient in risk group for particular diseases
   * Imaging regularly for early detection
   * e.g regular screening for colonscopies because of family history